-An upper second-class (2.1) undergraduate honours degree or above in a relevant subject such as art and design, computer design/science, cultural studies, interactive media, media studies, social psychology.
-We also welcome applicants who do not have this academic qualification who are able to demonstrate in their application that they have relevant professional/creative skills and experience.
+You should normally have an upper second-class (2.1) undergraduate honours degree or above in a relevant subject such as art and design, computer design/science, cultural studies, interactive media, media studies, or social psychology.
+You can also apply for the course if you don’t have the academic qualifications required, but can show relevant professional/creative skills and experience.

 Months of entry

-This MA is associated with the acclaimed Centre for Material Digital Culture.
+This MA is associated with the internationally acclaimed Sussex Humanities Lab.